turingschool/front-end-curriculum/lessons/module-3/react-3-advanced-data-management.md

 Notes:
 - Refer to the BE repo's README for endpoints and documentation.
 - For now, let's `console.log` the data that comes back.
 - You're not immediately going to know where/when to invoke this function - that's okay!
-For now, only definte the function, don't invoke it.
+For now, only define the function, don't invoke it.

 <section class="answer">
 ### Possible Solution